Revisiting Generative Adversarial Networks for Binary Semantic Segmentation on Imbalanced Datasets: Introduction

-Although current works have achieved state-of-the-art performance, these works face some drawbacks.
+Researchers have devoted abundant efforts to addressing such tasks either with traditional computer vision methods \cite{Shi2016, Lim2014, Nakazawa2019}, or deep learning models \cite{Liu2019, Yang2019, Tabernik2020, Son2017, Rezaei2019a, Zou2019DeepCrack:Detection}.
+The existing state-of-the-art Although current works have achieved state-of-the-art performance, these works face some drawbacks.
 (1) Existing traditional methods usually require either a complicated and expensive hardware system \cite{Mohan2018, Nithya2015a, Meksen2010} or specific image processing algorithms as a pre-processing step \cite{Cubero-Fernandez2017a} or feature descriptor \cite{Shi2016} for more accurate outcomes.
 (2) Existing deep learning models seldom achieve robust performance generality on diverse datasets \cite{Yang2019}.
 (3) To gain improvement on complex datasets (captured under low light, polymorphic cracks structure, etc), it is necessary to increase the complexity of the network either from computation or parameters.
-In this paper, we try to explore the conditional Generative Adversarial Networks (cGANs) \cite{Mirza2014} strategies in two stages as a framework for an optimal solution to address the mentioned drawbacks.
-The general concern for an optimal solution is to build a network to restore the balance of extremely imbalanced data first.
-Hence we use a cGAN architecture as a backbone with the consideration of generative models on restoring balance for imbalance tasks \cite{Sampath2021}.
-After that, the second stage with an efficient auxiliary network is proposed to assist the generator for a refined generation.